ichan992/FurryMart/README.md

 # FurryMart
- E-commerce App using React native
+ E-commerce App using React native and TypeScript